Nexans Tyrrhenian Link installation sets subsea cable depth record

 Nexans has completed the Tyrrhenian Link installation, setting a world record for subsea cable depth at 2,150 meters.

-Nexans has completed the Nexans Tyrrhenian Link installation, achieving a world-record subsea cable laying depth of 2,150 meters for a 500 kV HVDC connection.
+Nexans has completed the Nexans Tyrrhenian Link installation, reaching a record 2,150-meter subsea cable laying depth for a 500 kV HVDC connection.
+This milestone marks a major step forward in deep-water cable installation and strengthens the role of subsea interconnections in modern power grids.

-The record was established during offshore operations in December 2025 and confirmed on Jan.
-1, 2026, with the final pull-in connecting Terra Mala in Sardinia to Fiumetorto in Sicily.
+Nexans achieved the record during offshore operations in December 2025 and confirmed it on January 1, 2026.
+The final pull-in connected Terra Mala in Sardinia to Fiumetorto in Sicily, completing the western section of the project.

-As demand for interconnections and renewable energy integration grows, projects such as the Tyrrhenian Link are expected to play a critical role in modernizing power networks.
+Overall, this achievement sets a new benchmark for deep-water HVDC cable systems.
+As demand for interconnections and clean energy transmission grows, projects like the Tyrrhenian Link will play a critical role in modernizing power networks.

 Share